BigDogEnergy/Ripaw/README.md

 # Ripaw
-MeetPup is an inspired clone of commonly used banking apps.
+Ripaw is an inspired clone of commonly used banking apps.
 This project is an effort to display the work for the utilization of React, Redux, Express, Sequelize, PostgreSQL, and Render.